 Le Soleil Films

 Alejandro leaves his parents and moves in with the two girls in the 1940's.
 You can see a Terracotta Army sculpture in the corner of his room, but the Terracotta Army was only discovered on 29 March 1974.
+However, both this and The Dance of Reality have anachronisms on purpose.
 See more »

 Was this review helpful to you?